charlie-haley/vyconfigure/README.md

 You will need to enable the HTTP API on your VyOS instance, [refer to the upstream documentation for how to configure it.](https://docs.vyos.io/en/latest/configuration/service/https.html)

-[The latest binary is availble in releases](https://github.com/charlie-haley/vyconfigure/releases), there's also a Docker Image availble on GHCR.
+[The latest binary is available in releases](https://github.com/charlie-haley/vyconfigure/releases), there's also a Docker Image availble on GHCR.

 ## Workflow
 You should start by syncing your existing configuration to your local filesystem so you can begin using VyConfigure.